SachaIZADI/colorful-world-pix2pix/README.md

 # TODO:

 - Model:
-    - Checkpoints often
     - Train on the full dataset & Get nice results

 - IT:
-    - Make a simple Flask API (predict and that's all)
     - deploy on Heroku if not too slow / or test another ML service